dart-lang/language/working/333 - shared memory multithreading/proposal.md

   - `shared` global state is accessible and independent from the current thread;
   - accessing non-`shared` state will throw an `IsolationError`.

-#### Shared Libraries created from Dart code
+#### Linking to Dart code from native code

-An introduction of _shared isolate_ allows us to adjust our deployment story and make it simpler to create and use shared libraries from Dart code.
+An introduction of _shared isolate_ allows us to adjust our deployment story and make it simpler for native code to link, either statically or dynamically, to Dart code.

+> [!NOTE]
+>
+> Below when I say _native library_ I mean _a static library or shared object produced from Dart code using an AOT compiler_.
+Such native library can be linked with the rest of the native code in the application either statically at build time or dynamically at runtime using appropriate native linkers provided by the native toolchain or the OS.
+The goal here is that using Dart from a native application becomes indistinguishable from using a simple C library.

 Consider for example previously given in the [Interoperability](#interoperability) section: